vojay-dev/flapai/README.md

 # FlapAI

-This project is for demo purposes and combines a Flappy Bird clone with a basic AI implementation.
+This is a learning project and combines a Flappy Bird clone with a basic AI implementation.

-The game is a clone of Flappy Bird using Processing (http://p5js.org/).
+The game is a clone of Flappy Bird based on Processing (http://p5js.org/).

-The AI combines Neural Networks using Synaptic (http://caza.la/synaptic) with a genetic algorithm to evolve populations of AI players using genetic operators.
+The AI combines Neural Networks using TensorFlow.js (https://www.tensorflow.org/js) with evolutionary algorithms to evolve populations of AI players using genetic operators.

-Try it yourself: https://prenomenon.github.io/flapai/
+Try it yourself: https://prenomenon.github.io/flapai/ Or learn about all the concepts and the implementation: https://prenomenon.github.io/flapai/doc.html